Frederick-88/sample-react-technical-test/README.md

-### Sample Technical Test of React Photo Album App - By Chen Frederick
+### Sample Technical Test of React Photo Album App - Finished By Chen Frederick

 #### To Run :